np-guard/netpol-verify-gh-action/README.md

 ### netpol-path
 (Optional) The path in the GitHub workspace where the NetworkPolicy yamls are stored.
 Default is . (scanning the whole repository).
 ### output-format
 (Optional) The format in which to output verifitaion results.
-Either "md" (deafult) or "txt".
+Either "md" (default) or "txt".
 ## Outputs
 ### policy-results-artifact
 The name of the artifact containing verification results for all policies
 ### policy-results-file
-The name of the actual file in the artifact, which contain verification results for all policies
+The name of the actual file in the artifact, which contains verification results for all policies
 ### num-violated-policies
 The number of corporate policies which the cluster's connectivity graph violates
 ## Usage examples